jbillmann/GarageServer.IO/README.md

 ```js
 GarageServerIO.addInput(input)
 ```
-Use this method to notify the server of client inputs.
+Notify the server of client inputs.
 These will be used to determine state from the physics processing.
 `input` **object literal**
 This can be anything as it pertains to your game - 1, 'left', 'right', etc., whatever you want to make it.
 #### getPlayerStates